-Master's in Musicology
+Master of Arts in Musicology

 Basic information